 - 1/2 cup medium or coarse bulgur (no. 3 or 4)

 - Juice of 4 lemons

-- 6 cups finely chopped fresh parsley leaves (6 to 7 bunches)
+- 6 cups finely chopped fresh flat-leaf parsley leaves (from 2 or 3 punches)

 - 1 cup finely chopped fresh mint leaves